caleb1248/text-editor/README.md

 ## Why?

-ChromeOS is ending support for Chrome apps, which includes Caret, a popular text editor for developers using ChromeOS.
+ChromeOS is ending support for Chrome apps, which includes Caret, a popular text editor for ChromeOS.
 This project aims to provide a supported alternative with improvements.

 ## Features